yodrew/darkroomretreat/manuscript/psychology.md

 ### fasting {#fasting}

 Focusing on profound psychic rest in absolute darkness is new in hygiene.
 Due to its naive pathology, it has focused on the profound physiological rest of fasting.
 Fasting has been hygiene's ultimate means of dealing with serious illness.
 At most, hygiene recommends keeping curtains and eyes closed during fasts.
 This reduces the significant work of sensory processing of vision[^13].
 A darkroom retreat embodies this principle fully.
-It provides the energy and, frankly, the psychic security of food.  until the underlying psychic system necessary for comfortable fasting has repaired itself.
+It provides the energy and, frankly, the psychic security of food, until the underlying psychic system necessary for comfortable fasting has repaired itself.

 In other words, the psychic system is more fundamental than the digestive and eliminative systems.
 Darkroom retreating is thus more urgently needed than fasting in most cases.